-- Height/Weight/Speed – The scouts either get that information when on campus when the measure and weigh the prospect as well as get hand size and arm length.
+Height/Weight/Speed – The scouts either get that information when on campus when the measure and weigh the prospect as well as get hand size and arm length.
 Some school will allow the prospects to run the 40 for the scouts but that is very few and mainly smaller schools.
 Some schools don’t allow scouts to do height/weight so the scout will just have to estimate the prospect height/weight/40 time.

-- Background – Scouts will try to get information on prospect past both off the field and medical.
+Background – Scouts will try to get information on prospect past both off the field and medical.

-Spring grades are important for a number of reasons:
+Spring grades are important for several reasons: